-Tech giant Microsoft is planning to integrate Swedish music streaming platform Spotify into a new Windows 11 feature, media reports said.
+Media reports said that tech giant Microsoft is planning to integrate Swedish music streaming platform Spotify into a new Windows 11 feature.

 Focus Sessions includes Spotify integration, allowing you to create a focus timer to work through tasks while listening to a playlist of music from Spotify, reports The Verge.

-The company hasn’t started testing Focus Sessions in its public builds of Windows 11 yet, but from the video Panay teased, it appears to be built into the operating system’s Clock app, the report said.
+The report said that report said that the company hasn’t started testing Focus Sessions in its public builds of Windows 11, but Panay teased it appears to be built into the operating system’s Clock app.

-It looks like it’s following the Pomodoro Technique, a method of managing time by breaking down work into smaller chunks with short breaks, it added.
+It looks like it’s following the Pomodoro Technique, a method of managing time by breaking down work into smaller chunks with short breaks.

 There are already a variety of Pomodoro apps and websites that let you set aside time to focus on a list of tasks.
 Microsoft’s Spotify integration could be the company’s way of standing out from the crowd.